Released January 30, 1968

 The gorgeous delicate ballad ‘Here She Comes Now’ is reminiscent of ‘Sunday Morning’ with its gentle vocal by Lou, and delayed reverb.
 The song had been meant for Nico to sing on the first album.

 ‘The Gift’ is a short story of twisted romance, narrated by John Cale in his charming Welch accent – a lengthy hypnotic, increasingly dissonant piece with a simple, repetitive rhythm.
 Waldo Jeffers mails himself to his long-distance girlfriend, anticipating rapturous joy and surprise when she receives her package.
 But he is delivered just after his girl has slept with another man.
 In frustration of being unable to open the package, her friend hastily uses a metal cutter, which plunges through the top of Waldo’s blood-spurting head.
+(In fact, several songs on the album mention a head bashing).

 Lady Godiva’s Operation is a contrast between the legendary heroine and a botched surgery.